Giving Up Your Dobermann

 Tel: 01268 733353

-You will also need to bring your dog’s full veterinary history along with you.
+You will also need to bring your dog’s full veterinary history and any other documentation along with you.

 Please note: In some cases we may not be able to accept a dog for rehoming, for example if the dog is very aggressive to people or other dogs, this could be dangerous for our staff, visitors and other dogs on site.
 As they will be living in kennels alongside other dogs, it could cause them to become highly stressed which would be unfair.
 We also cannot responsibly place an aggressive dog in a new home.